paultat91/iris/README.md

 # iris

-Here are two Neural Networks (one written from scratch and the other using Keras) to classify the iris data set.
+Here several Neural Networks (one written from scratch, another using Keras, another using pytorch) to classify the iris data set.